retupmoca/P6-Net-AMQP/README.md

 with the default credentials.
 The tests will be skipped if no server is available,

+If you want to test against other than `localhost` or with different credentials then you can set the environment variables

+        * AMQP_HOST
+        * AMQP_PORT
+        * AMQP_LOGIN
+        * AMQP_PASSWORD
+        * AMQP_VHOST

+as appropriate before running the tests.

 Assuming you have a working installation of Rakudo then you will be able to install this with *zef* :

     zef install Net::AMQP